ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 - Solution: call `UltiSnips#RefreshSnippets` using `:call UltiSnips#RefreshSnippets()`.

-This workflow comes up regularly if you use snippets often, and I suggest writing a key binding in your `vimrc` to call the `UltiSnips#RefreshSnippets()` function, for example
+This workflow comes up regularly if you use snippets often, and I suggest writing a key mapping in your `vimrc` to call the `UltiSnips#RefreshSnippets()` function, for example

 ```vim
 " Use <leader>u in normal mode to refresh UltiSnips snippets